Qiksar/crudio/README.md

 }
 ```

-## List organisation users assigned to the CEO and CFO role
+## List the CEO and CFO for all organisations
 ```
 {
   CEO:crudio_test_Users(where: {organisationRoleByOrganisationrole: {name: {_eq: "CEO"}}}) {